Table of Contents

 Consider how you'd manage a long stretch without income because of a disability.
 Insurance can be an effective way to do so, but it's not the only way.
 If you have considerable savings or protection from an alternative, you may not need your own individual policy.

-It's also possible that your current financial plan protects against some types of disability but not all.
+It's also possible that your current financial plan helps protects against some types of disability but not all.
 You could use insurance to fill the gaps.

 For example, you may skip short-term disability insurance because you have enough in savings to replace your income for a few months.
-However, you can set up a long-term disability policy to protect against a lasting issue.
+However, you can set up a long-term disability policy to help protect against a lasting issue.
 Alternatively, you might use short-term insurance for quicker illnesses or injuries with the plan that if you have a serious problem, you'll qualify for SSDI.

 Another financial consideration is whether you can afford the premiums.
 If you're worried about the cost, you could set up a less expensive policy that only fills some of the income loss from not working.
 You can do this by reducing the size of the monthly benefit, shortening the maximum payout period, and increasing the elimination waiting period.